rant-lang/rant/README.md

 Rant is made with random generation in mind as a major use-case.

 Make use of a wide array of built-in utilities for generating random numbers, strings, booleans, lists, list subsets, and much more for all your randomization needs.
+The internal RNG can be manually seeded to produce repeatable outputs.

 🔱 **Branching and beyond** <br/>
 Augment regular control flow behavior with a multitude of configuration options for iterative, randomized, and weighted branch selection.